a24hori/a24hori.github.io/index.md

 Atsushi Hori is a Ph.D. student at Kyoto University.
 He is currently working on equilibrium problems; for example, (stochastic) variational inequalities, Nash equilibrium problems.

+## Education

+- Bachelor of Science and Engineering, Nanzan University, 2016
+- Master of Mathematical Science, the Graduate School of Science and Engineering, Nanzan University, 2018

+## Work Experiences

+- 2018.4--2020.3: Mitsubishi Electric Corporation
+- 2020.4--2021.12: Work as a sole proprietor (development of applications using mathematical optimization techniques and machine learning algorithms)

 ## Publications